 Price discovery and ISP serviceability are data problems

 When a company needs a new dedicated internet or WAN circuit, this forces them into a tedious information gathering process that can take weeks to complete.
-First, the network engineer must determine what ISPs are on-net / near-net.
+First, the network engineer must determine what internet service providers (ISPs) are on-net / near-net.
 There are no tricks for this - it often involves phone calls to ISPs, imperfect interpolation with a tool like BroadbandNow, or discussions with a property manager.
 Regardless of path, time must be spent with each individual vendor to spec out needs.
 For this to go smoothly, prior relationships are required with individual vendors.

 Then comes price discovery.
 ISPs will take days (or sometimes weeks) to provide pricing.
 Often, a back-and-forth is required to negotiate the price into the zone of reasonability and validate items like SLA, transport, or install interval.
 No matter what path you take, a single circuit can take hours of your time over weeks to price and purchase!